 of the legislation tracked by CCJBH this year, please view our Legislative Update

-CCJBH has created a detailed budget summary for Fiscal Year 2021-22 that highlights the
+CCJBH has created a detailed budget summaries that highlight the

 funding allocation for the justice-involved population who have behavioral health needs.
 The full enacted budget can may be accessed on the California Budget website.

 - 2022-2023 Governor’s Proposed State Budget May Revision

 - 2022-2023 Governor’s Proposed State Budget Summary

 - 2021-2022 Governor’s Proposed State Budget May Revision

 - California Legislature Proposed Budget Plan Summary- June 2020